JonahLargen/StaticSiteGenerator/README.md

 1. Blocks must be seperated by two newline characters (an empty row inbetween).
 Typical markdown processors can handle just one newline character and detect either continuations of a prior element or a new element.
 2. Nested delimiters are not supported.
 For example, you could not do '**bold text with *italic inside* the text**'.

-Both improvements require more robust algorithms that actually parse the text.
-Both aforementioned shortcomings are due to strict delimiter splits being used instead.
+Both improvements require more robust parsing algorithms.
+Both aforementioned shortcomings are due to strict delimiter splits being used instead, one for markdown to blocks, and one for text to text nodes.